COVID-19 Traffic Court

 CHECK THIS WEBSITE WEEKLY FOR UPDATES

-If you have an appearance, trial or application scheduled during the closure, do not attend the Court in person.
+If you have an appearance scheduled for anything other than a trial, do not attend the Court in person.
 Contact the Court handling your matter by telephone, email or fax if you:

 - Do not dispute your ticket but need time to pay,